aqib1/IdealoTask2/README.md

 # IdealoTask2
-Repository for Idealo task - checkout algorithm
+Repository for Idealo task - checkout algorithm. please see docx readme in project for detail about this project